-For the neo-Nazi and Zionist Anxiety:
+For reactions to the above by the neo-Nazi and Zionist Anxiety:

 It is reported that according to 'Jewish law' (halacha, not Bible), all those born of a Jewish mother are Jewish, regardless of personal beliefs or level of observance of 'Jewish law'.
 This is certainly not true of Hitler's ethnic/genetic identity.
 And, to quote Eli Yishai, leader of Israel's Shas political party –